-In the first scheme, we aim to demonstrate that the ADECME, PECME, and ECME algorithms lead to identical point estimation at a finite sample size of $N = 250$ and that the ADECME algorithm is faster than the other two even with a finite sample size.
-We reserved multiple cores of one CPU from the high-performance research computing core facility at Virginia Commonwealth University for the simulation study in the first scheme.
-For ADECME, we reserved one core as the manager and the other eight cores as the workers.
+Here, we aim to demonstrate that the ADECME, PECME, and ECME algorithms lead to identical point estimation at a finite sample size of $N = 250$, and that the ADECME algorithm is faster than the other two, even under a moderate sample sizes.
+For ADECME, we reserved one core as the manager and the other eight cores as the workers, within the cluster computing environment at the Dept. of Biostatistics, Virginia Commonwealth University.
 We explored the combinations of $\gamma = \left\{0.625,0.75,0.875\right\}$.
 This implies the manager waits for $8\times0.625 = 5$, $8\times0.75 = 6$, and $8\times0.875 = 7$ workers, respectively, to complete the computation in the distributed E step described in Section~\ref{sec:ADECME_E_Step}.
 For the PECME algorithm, we also reserved one core as the manager and the other eight cores as the workers.
 As discussed before, in the PECME algorithm, the manager waits for \emph{all} workers to complete the computation in the distributed E step described in Section~\ref{sec:PECME_E_Step}.
 For ECME, we only reserved one core, as the ECME algorithm does not benefit from reserving multiple cores.
-We repeated the simulation study in the first scheme 50 times.
+We repeated the simulation study 50 times.

-In Figure \ref{fig:scheme1_computation_time}, we present the total computational time in minutes for the ADECME algorithm with $\gamma \in \{0.625, 0.750, 0.875\}$, the PECME algorithm, and the ECME algorithm.
+In Figure \ref{fig:scheme1_computation_time}, we plot the total computational time (in minutes) for the ADECME algorithm, with $\gamma \in \{0.625, 0.750, 0.875\}$, the PECME algorithm, and the ECME algorithm.
 The boxplot clearly shows that the ADECME algorithm with three different $\gamma$ values is faster than both PECME and ECME algorithms, with the ADECME algorithm achieving the fastest performance when $\gamma = 0.875$.
-Unsurprisingly, the ECME algorithm is observed to be slower than the PECME algorithm.
+Unsurprisingly, the ECME algorithm is observed to be the slowest.